 She said, that's the god Pan.

-Interestingly enough, G.K.
-Chesterton, who's you know this rather staunch Catholic, very Christian writer, said that Jesus only really properly emerged after the death of Pan.
+said that Jesus only really properly emerged after the death of Pan.

-Anyway, there's an argument whether Pan even had horns.
+Anyway there's an argument whether Pan even had horns.

 I've always wanted to live in Somerset.

-That Pan loved music, invented the Panpipes.
+The Pan loved music, invented the panpipes.

 And of course, my paralysis is down from my hips, which is where Pan had goat's legs.

-And I was born a Capricorn.
+And I was bored of Capricorn.

 So I rather went along with the fact that someone is trying to tell me that I'm Pan.

-And on either side are two tipped-up figures, which are mythological figures which belong to the arms of Edward de Vere, Earl of Oxford, and nowhere else.
+the sort of contents page and on either side are two tipped up figures which are mythological figures which belong to the arms of Edward de Vere, Earl of Oxford, nowhere else.

 So again, I think it all ties in with my Shakespeare obsession.